mcarans/pytest-loguru/README.md

 ### pytest-loguru

 A pytest plugin to add support for loguru to pytest's caplog fixture.
+You can install it from pypi with `pip install pytest-loguru`.

+Note that coverage is 100% but the coverage tool is confused by the fixture decorator.